-A1: Holoscan SDK provides several performance tools, including Data Flow Tracking, GXF job statistics, and a Video Pipeline Latency Tool.
+A1: Holoscan SDK provides several performance tools, including Data Flow Tracking and GXF job statistics.

 Q2: What is Data Flow Tracking in Holoscan SDK?

 A2: Data Flow Tracking is a mechanism to profile applications and analyze fine-grained timing properties and data flow between operators in a fragment's graph.
 For more detailed information, please refer to the Data Flow Tracking section in the Holoscan User Guide.